utoni/nDPId/README.md

 ```
 where:

-* `nDPId` capture traffic, extract traffic data (with libnDPI) and send a JSON-serialized output stream to an already existing UNIX-socket;
+* `nDPId` capture traffic, extract traffic data (with libnDPI) and send a JSON-serialized output stream to an already existing UNIX/TCP socket;
 * `nDPIsrvd`:

-    * create and manage an "incoming" UNIX-socket (ref [1] above), to fetch data from a local `nDPId`;
+    * create and manage an "incoming" UNIX or TCP socket (ref [1] above), to fetch data from a local `nDPId`;
     * apply a buffering logic to received data;
     * create and manage an "outgoing" UNIX or TCP socket (ref [2] above) to relay matched events
       to connected clients